 Serevic tried to compose himself, but his voice still wavered.
-'I have heard them singing at night, even here.'
+'I have heard them singing at night, even here.
+They say their Prince is here.'

 'They are right.
 It is rising somewhere on the Trail, but if we are to fight it we must find out where.
 The violence here is happening all over the Trail and there is not much time left.'